-Audio interviews with leading art historians involved in setting up the AAH.
-This invaluable resource provides a rich picture of the development of art history as an academic discipline in the UK from the 1970s onwards.
+Listen to audio interviews with leading art historians involved in setting up the AAH.
+The interviews explore the development of art history in education and museums in the UK from the 1970s onwards.

 Online Directory : Art Historians & Arts Professionals

 Our new, fully-searchable database of members's research specialisms, areas of expertise and skills.
 For those wanting to promote their expertise, and those looking for experts on art and art history.

 A register of the papers of artists, designers and craftspeople held in publicly accessible collections in the United Kingdom and Ireland.

 The entire archive of back issues of Bulletin is now available online as pdfs and in text searchable format.
 A fascinating glimpse into the history of the AAH and art history.

 AAH Conference Programme Archive (1989 - 2013)

 Over twenty years worth of AAH conference programmes are now available online as digital, text searchable documents.
 Offering details of academic papers, topics discussed and speakers.